ansys/grantami-bomanalytics/doc/source/index/quick_code.rst

-Quick Code
+Quick code
 ----------
-Here's a brief example of how the package works.
-This example finds the percentage content of all SVHCs in an ABS/PVC blend:
+To show how the ``grantami-bomanalytics`` package works, this brief example shows how to find the percentage content of all SVHCs (substances of very high concern) in an ABS/PVC blend:

 .. code:: python